Acetaminophen dispersible tabletsPronunciation

 Brand Name: Examples include Children's Tylenol Meltaways and Junior Tylenol Meltaways

-Acetaminophen dispersible tablets is used for:
+Acetaminophen dispersible tablets are used for:

 Treating minor aches and pains due to the common cold, flu, headaches, sore throat, immunizations, and toothaches, and for temporarily reducing fever.